Multiple Changepoint Detection with Partial Information on Changepoint Times: Simulation Studies

 \subsection{Univariate simulations}

 First, the Tmax and Tmin series are analyzed separately, each fitted by univariate BMDL methods with default parameters, once with the fictitious metadata and once without metadata.
-We also compare various methods without metadata, including BMDL under the objective Bayes parameters $a=b=1$ (denoted by oBMDL), the automatic MDL \eqref{eq:MDL_univariate} (denoted by MDL), and the BIC, which up to a constant, is
+We also compare various methods without metadata, including a BMDL under the objective Bayes parameters $a=b=1$ (denoted by oBMDL), the automatic MDL (denoted by MDL), and the BIC.
+The MDL obtained when the automatic code length rules in \citet{Davis_etal_2006} are applied to our multiple mean shift problem:

+The first term in \eqref{eq:MDL_univariate} approximates the negative logarithm of the maximum likelihood, where the Yule-Walker estimator of $\sigma^2$ is used, which equals \eqref{eq:sigmasq_hat} with $\nu = \infty$ after $\boldsymbol\phi$ is replaced by $\hat{\boldsymbol\phi}$.
+This estimator is denoted by $\hat{\sigma}^2_{\nu = \infty}$ here.
+The other terms in \eqref{eq:MDL_univariate} are the two-part MDLs for the regime means $\mu_2, \ldots, \mu_{m+1}$, the number of changepoints $m$ (the original penalty of $\log(m)$ is undefined for the null model with $m=0$; the ad-hoc fix to this simply uses $m+1$ in the logarithm), and the regime lengths $N_1, \ldots, N_{m+1}$, respectively.
+The two-part MDLs of the global parameters $\mathbf{s}$, $\sigma^2$, and $\boldsymbol\phi$ are constants and hence omitted.
+An MDL for the AR order $p$ is not needed as $p$ is tacitly assumed known.
+BIC, up to a constant, is

 In each fit, an MCMC chain of 100,000 iterations is generated.
 The optimal multiple changepoint model is taken as the one that minimizes the objective function.